ecklein/ecklein/README.md

 ### Welcome!

 Hello, I'm @ecklein!
-I hold a master’s in Applied Mathematics, a bachelor’s in Computer Science and have a background utilizing both academically and professionally.
-My experience spans quantitative research and development in finance, where I've worked across various domains including systematic equity L/S and crypto HFT.
+I hold a Master’s degree in Applied Mathematics and a Bachelor’s degree in Computer Science, with extensive experience leveraging both disciplines academically and professionally.
+My professional background includes quantitative research and development in finance, spanning various domains such as systematic equity long/short strategies and crypto high-frequency trading (HFT).

-I'm currently a graduate student at Columbia University in New York, NY studying CS.
+I'm currently pursuing graduate studies in Computer Science at Columbia University in New York, NY.

   - 🔭 I’m currently working on various technical topics in domains such as artificial intelligence, quantitative modeling and DeFi research.
   - 🌱 I’m currently learning; AI, Rust, ML, HPC & systems engineering.